zh-lx/code-inspector/docs/en/guide/feature/ai.md

 ## Codex Configuration

-- `agent: 'cli'`: use local Codex CLI (default), best when your local Codex setup is ready.
+- `type: 'cli'`: use local Codex CLI (default), best when your local Codex setup is ready.
-- `agent: 'sdk'`: use Codex SDK, best when you need explicit `apiKey/baseUrl` control.
+- `type: 'sdk'`: use Codex SDK, best when you need explicit `apiKey/baseUrl` control.

 ### Use Codex CLI